Baby Boomer Years: Your Complete Guide to America's Most Influential Generation

 Boomers' influence on modern aging and longevity

 This generation continues reshaping what aging means.
-About 20% of boomers have no adult children, influencing new senior living models.
-While living longer than previous generations, boomers face higher rates of chronic conditions including obesity, diabetes, and hypertension.
-Many may spend more years managing chronic illness than earlier cohorts, though many still challenge aging stereotypes through encore careers, volunteering, and entrepreneurship.
+About 20% of boomers have no adult children, which is pushing new senior living models.
+They live longer than previous generations, but they also carry higher rates of chronic conditions like obesity, diabetes, and hypertension, so many will spend more years managing illness than earlier cohorts did.
+Even so, plenty of them keep challenging aging stereotypes through encore careers, volunteering, and entrepreneurship.

 Conclusion